itsabbhishek/AdventureWorks-Sales/README.md

 ## Technologies Used
 - **Power BI:** The primary tool used for data visualization and dashboard creation.
-- **SQL:** Used for data extraction and manipulation from the Adventure Works Sales database.
-- **Python Programming:** Leveraged for data preprocessing and advanced analytics.
-- **Advance Excel & VBA:** Skills utilized for additional data processing and analysis.

 ## Acknowledgments
 This project was made possible through the guidance and support of F1 MACRO TECHNOLOGIES during the internship period.
 Special thanks to the mentors for their valuable insights and expertise.